goldlabel-apps/goldlabelopensource/README.md

-## Goldlabel
+## Open Source

-Open Source and Forever Free.
-Built on the shoulders of giants
+> This software is Open Source and Free

 #### Get started